Promoting British Values:

 The D.F.E. have recently reinforced the need ‘to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British Values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.’

-The Government set out its definition of British Values in the 2011 Prevent Strategy, and these value shave been reiterated this year (2014).
+The Government set out its definition of British Values in the 2011 Prevent Strategy, and these values have been reiterated (2014).

 At Countess Anne Academy these values are regularly promoted through high quality teaching, a value based programme of assemblies and a positive behaviour policy which allows pupils to develop and demonstrate skills and attributes that will allow them to participate in and contribute positively to life in Modern Britain.